dhanusree15/RescueNet/README.md

 To classify these 35 categories, this application uses a machine learning pipeline with the following steps:

-1. Tf-idf vectorizer - converts text data into a numeric vector that can be used in a machine learning classifier
+1. Tf-idf vectorizer - tokenizes text data and converts it into a numeric vector that can be used in machine learning classifiers

-	- Vectorizer steps: lowercase all character > remove all punctuation > tokenize text into individual words > strip any white space surrounding words > remove stopwords > stem remaining words
+	- Tokenizer steps: lowercase all character > remove all punctuation > tokenize text into individual words > strip any white space surrounding words > remove stopwords > stem remaining words
+	- Vectorizer steps: convert message into a term frequency vector (token counts) > normalize counts by multiplying the inverse document frequency

 2. Multi-output classifier using a logistic regression model - predicts 35 binary labels (0 or 1 for each of the 35 categories)

 #### Results